Careers

 Qualifications

-This is a list of desired qualifications and does not represent firm requirements.
-Applicants who do not meet all of these qualifications may be considered.
+This list of desired qualifications does not represent firm requirements.
+Applicants who do not meet all the qualifications may be considered and are encouraged to apply.

 About the Municipal Art Society